Historical Background

 Separation Agreement

 A separation agreement may be made a rule of the court.
 This means that it has the force of a court order.
-The court must be satisfied as it is fair and reasonable and adequately protects the interests of the parties and dependent children.
+The court must be satisfied that it is fair and reasonable and adequately protects the interests of the parties and dependent children.
 Once made a rule of court, the order may be enforced using the special enforcement mechanism through the District Court mentioned below.

 Variation

 An application may be for discharge or variation of a maintenance order by either spouse in certain circumstances.
 The spouse who is obliged to pay the maintenance order may apply for discharge at any time after a year.
-A discharge may be ordered where the court is satisfied, having regard to the record of payments and circumstances, that the other party would not be prejudiced to allow the discharge.
+A discharge may be ordered where the court is satisfied, having regard to the record of payments and circumstances, that the other party would not be prejudiced by the discharge.

 Payment Through Court Office